The Garden of Odin

 A game in progress of Dominions

 I am writing this post as a way to organize my thoughts on how to represent the game in code.
 It is a semi organized, semi-chronologically-sorted brain dump: I am writing it as I iterate over the code.
 I will be talking mostly about how to represent the game in code form, leaving the rules for later.
-The end result can be found in the git history of the bustan repositry.
+The end result can be found in the git history of the bustan repository.

 Tiles